 Additional Financial Aid and Deadlines for Financial Aid

 The Office of Scholarships and Financial Aid offers financial assistance in the form of gift aid, which includes grants and scholarships, and self-help aid, which includes student employment programs and long-term loans.
 To apply for these programs, all applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-More information about these programs and deadlines for filing the FAFSA are published by Office of Scholarships and Financial Aid.
-Information is also available by mail from Office of Scholarships and Financial Aid, The University of Texas at Austin, 100 West Dean Keeton Street, E3700, Austin, TX 78712-1712.
+More information about these programs and deadlines for filing the FAFSA are published on the Texas One Stop website in the financial aid section.

 Individual graduate programs may also offer financial assistance to their students.
 For more information about these programs and deadlines for applying to them, applicants should contact the graduate program of interest.
 Financial aid decisions are made soon after program application deadlines, and applicants whose materials have not been received may not be given full consideration.